Own-Data-Privateer/hoardy-web/tool/README.md

 ### hoardy-web organize

-Parse given `WRR` files into their respective reqres and then rename/move/hardlink/symlink each file to `DESTINATION` with the new path derived from each reqres' metadata.
+Parse given `WRR` files into their respective reqres and then rename/move/hardlink/symlink each file to `OUTPUT_DESTINATION` with the new path derived from each reqres' metadata.

 Operations that could lead to accidental data loss are not permitted.
 E.g. `hoardy-web organize --move` will not overwrite any files, which is why the default `--output` contains `%(num)d`.